John De Margheriti: Micro Forte Pty Limited

 Those seminal games influenced De Margheriti in terms of coming up with the concept of building what is now commonly known as Massively Multiplayer Online Games (MMOGs).
 While developing the idea of Game Net, De Margheriti became increasingly more aware of the advent of the internet particularly after playing Ultima Online and Meridian 59, two of the first MMOGs.

 He realised that these two games were an extension of the multiplayer games he loved and that in the future many developers would want to create massively multiplayer games.
 De Margheriti decided to switch his focus away from BBS, and made the decision to build a middleware engine that would help developers deal with the complexities of creating these online games.
 In 1996 Stephen Lewis and John lodged patents for a Communication System and Method and in 1999 he lodged an application for funding through AusIndustry's R&D Start program and received a multimillion-dollar grant.
 This was subsequently matched by venture capital from Allen & Buckeridge, an Australian Venture capital firm.
 The name of “Large Scale Multi Player Universe” (LSMPU) was originally used to describe the server, client and tools middleware system that De Margheriti had in mind.
 In 2011 the Micro Forte company acquired all the shares from the venture capital company.

 The Academy of Interactive Entertainment

-In 1996, during Micro Forté's expansion years, there was a need for the hiring of 3D animators and artists.
-At that time there was a clear lack of knowledge in that area and little or no available talent.
-De Margheriti established the Academy of Interactive Entertainment (AIE) as a business unit of Micro Forté to work towards solving this problem.
-The academy was to focus on developing 3D animation skills, and a course taught by De Margheriti, Steve Wang and other 3D experts was created for a group of 10 students.
+De Margheriti established the Academy of Interactive Entertainment (AIE) as a business unit of Micro Forté, to focus on developing 3D animation skills.
+A course was initially taught by De Margheriti, Steve Wang and other 3D experts was created for a group of 10 students.

 Later on in 1997 it was spun out as a separate non profit organisation called the Academy of Interactive Entertainment Limited (AIE) to assist the greater industry.
-De Margheriti had realised that Micro Forté's shortages were not just his shortages; other industry related companies like Beam Software were also suffering a similar fate.
-The AIE has since grown from a small division of Micro Forté with 10 students, to an independent, nationally accredited, small registered training organisation that specialises in education for computer game development and the 3D Digital Content Industry.
 The AIE now has campuses in Canberra, Sydney, Melbourne, Online, Adelaide, Seattle, and Lafayette.